winlinvip/SimpleDHT/README.md

 =================================
 ```

-> Remark: We can sample the DHT11 every 200ms+.
+> Remark: For DHT11, no more than 1 Hz sampling rate (once every second).

 ## Examples